dorsun/mnist-tensorflow-scalable/README.md

-# mnist-tensorflow-scalable
-A complete and scalable CNN example of MNIST using tensorflow
+# A complete and scalable CNN example of MNIST using tensorflow